top of page

 Fast cars and fast dirt bikes were more his style, though.
 He had a passion for classic Corvettes, Porsches, and Husqvarna bikes.
 Aw, heck... he had a passion for anything with a combustion engine, wheels, and speed.
 We've tried to tally the number of cars and bikes he owned over his lifetime, and let's just say the number is, well, a lot.
 Collecting, restoring, selling.
 Then doing it again.
 There was always something in some state of restoration taking up space in his garage.

 Competition was in his blood, and that definitely applied to driving.
-During the 1980s he got onto the Baja 500 circuit racing a Jeep Honchos for the Coors and BF Goodrich teams.
+During the 1980s he got onto the Baja 500 circuit racing Jeep Honchos for the Coors and BF Goodrich teams.
 More than 30 years later he learned that he and his brother-in-law, Gary Mongrain, had both been on the same racing circuit, during the same years, knew the same people, yet had never met.
 That is, until Rich married Denise Mongrain years later.

 Rich was also highly competitive when it came to shooting sports, winning championships throughout the western region in skeet, trap, and (his favorite) sporting clays.
 Somewhere in his basement are boxes and boxes of dusty trophies and plaques, each with a story behind it.
 He was known for his quick, almost from-the-hip shooting style and the fun and humor he brought to every tournament.